Last Updated on August 30, 2023 by Maggie McKneely

 Contributed by Carrie Mann from Trains, Planes, and Tuk Tuks

-One of the most popular hikes near Pigeon Forge is Laurel Falls, and for good reason.
+One of the most popular hikes near Pigeon Forge is the Laurel Falls trail, and for good reason.
 The 80ft. waterfall is both beautiful and relatively easy to get to.

 The trail was originally built in the 1930s to provide fire crews with access to the Cades Cove area.
 By the 1960s, it had become a popular hiking destination and the trail had begun to erode.
 To prevent any further damage, the trail was paved, and today it’s one of only 3 paved trails in the entire park.
 That doesn’t mean it’s an easy hike, though – the trail is cracked and washed away in some places, and it is certainly not handicapped-friendly.

 The 2.5-mile trail takes hikers through lush rhododendron and mountain laurel groves as it winds away from the main road and into the mountains.
 Just before the falls, the trail crosses a narrow wooden bridge before reaching the base of the upper falls; the lower falls continue on beneath the trail.

 The trailhead is located 3.5 miles from the Sugarland Visitors Center on Cades Cove Road.
 Parking is limited and this hike is VERY popular, so plan to get there early or on a weekday (this also makes a good cloudy/misty day hike!)
 Another note is that there are steep drop-offs along the trail, and the rocks around the waterfall are slippery.
 If you do this hike with kids, be sure to keep an eye on them!

 The Grotto Falls Trail in the Great Smoky Mountains National Park is a 2.6-mile hiking trail located on the outskirts of Gatlinburg, Tennessee.
 It’s an easy-to-moderate hike that features 585 feet of slow elevation gain and countless waterfalls along the Roaring Fork River, making it one of the best hikes near Pigeon Forge.

 It’s situated off the pristine Roaring Fork Motor Nature Trail, which is an 8-mile one-way driving trail that features some of the best scenery inside the national park.
 Even though it’s inside the national park, there’s no entrance fee to visit Grotto Falls.